ybin2024/nas-fan-control/README.md

 * ESP32-H2 SupperMini development board
 * AD8418 current sensing
-* Pegboard for integrated components and DIY circuit
+* Bread board for integrated components and DIY circuit

 In this example, you need to connect a voltage source (e.g. a DC power supply) to the GPIO pins specified in `oneshot_read_main.c` (see the macros defined on the top of the source file).
 Feel free to modify the pin setting.